Stocking a Home Bar on a Budget

 Tools you’ll need

-Another assumption: The list below is all about the spirits and ingredients to buy for $100.
+One more assumption: The list below is all about the spirits and ingredients to buy for $100.
 I’m going to assume that you already have the basic bar tools, so those would be extra on top of the $100 price tag.

 If new tools aren’t in your budget, don’t fret.
 Here I break down all the ways you can hack a cocktail with whatever tools you have on hand.
 You can make ice in a muffin tin or shake a cocktail in a mason jar.
 There are no rules!
 And no one will care because, after all, you’re making THEM drinks.

 Oh, I also didn’t include any glassware in this list.
 I’m guessing you’ll be purchasing some clear plastic cups or maybe you have a set of stemless wine glasses (my favorite for making cocktails on the fly).
+Even mason jars make great cocktail glasses!

 a hand holding a negroni cocktail over a white surface with oranges and a silver set containing a shaker, strainer and jigger